Interlibrary Loan Borrowing and Document Delivery Services

 Length of Loans

-The return date is determined by the lending institution and usually varies from 2 to 6 weeks.
-Occasionally materials are sent “Library Use Only.”
-These materials are not to leave the library.
-Materials picked up at the last minute will still be due at the time specified by the lending institution.
+Materials are due at the time specified by the lending institution and usually varies from 2 to 6 weeks.
+“Library Use Only” materials are not to leave the library.

 Loans must be returned by the due date.
-Failure to return materials on time jeopardizes the Libraries’ standing with other institutions and makes borrowing much more difficult.
-If a book is overdue by 10 days or more, access to the request forms will be blocked until the overdue material is returned.
-All fines and fees assessed by the lending library will be passed along to the user.
-Failure to return books will also result in suspension of library privileges.
+Failure to return materials on time jeopardizes the Libraries’ standing with other institutions.
+If a book is overdue by 10 days or more, patron is blocked from submitting more requests and library privileges are suspended.
+All fines and fees assessed by the lending library are passed along to the user.

 Please make every effort to complete use of the ILL material within the original loan period.
 If you need a renewal, please make that request BEFORE the due date.
 Requests for renewal for overdue material will NOT be made.
 Renewals are at the discretion of the lending library.
 Only one renewal period is granted per title with the renewal period generally being 2 weeks.